atom-model/ATOM/README.md

 # ATOM
-* * *

-###  What is this?
 ATOM (Atmospheric and Ocean Model) is a fast climate model.

-ADD MORE DETAILS
+## Getting started

+The easiest way to get started is with the Docker container.

+If you're not familiar with Docker, start by downloading and installing the [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
+Run Kitematic.

+From within Kitematic, search for and run the `atom-model/demo` container.

+## Repo contents

+* `Makefile`: top-level Makefile which builds everything
+* `README.md`: you're reading it!
+* `atmosphere`: C++ source code for the Atmosphere model
+* `cli`: command line interface source code
+* `data`: sample data files with initial conditions
+* `docker`: Dockerfile and support file to build the demonstration Docker container
+* `examples`: demo files for each of the interfaces
+* `hydrosphere`: C++ source code for the Hydrosphere model
+* `lib`: common files used by both Atmosphere and Hydrosphere
+* `python`: source code for the Python interface
+* `tinyxml2`: the [TinyXML-2](http://www.grinninglizard.com/tinyxml2/) XML parser

+## Usage

+You can interact with the model either through the command line or through Python.
+Look at `examples/sample.py` and `examples/sample.sh`.

+Usage through Jupyter Notebooks is supported and encouraged.
+The interfaces are the same as through Python.
+See `examples/Demo.ipynb` for an example.

+## Configuration

+Most configuration is done by modifying an XML file.
+You can also modify parameters with the Python interface.

+### XML

+Look at `examples/config.xml`.
+This file describes all of the parameters.
+You should make a copy and modify it to suit your purposes.

+If you don't include a parameter in your XML file, ATOM will use the default value.
+The defaults are documented in `examples/config.xml`.
+You might want to include only the modified parameters in your XML file for clarity.

+### Python

+Look at `examples/sample.py`.
+It shows how to modify a parameter through Python.

+* Command line
+ *

-##### Requirements:
+## Requirements:

-- Global bathymetry/topography grid in 1° x 1° spacing -- paleotopography/bathymetry grids (Smith et al. 1994; Golonka et al. 1997) between 140 - 0 Ma are included here, created using agegrid rev.210 (or Earthbyte 2013.2.rot)
+* Global bathymetry/topography grid in 1° x 1° spacing -- paleotopography/bathymetry grids (Smith et al. 1994; Golonka et al. 1997) between 140 - 0 Ma are included here, created using agegrid rev.210 (or Earthbyte 2013.2.rot)
-- Present day surface temperature: included based on NASA
+* Present day surface temperature: included based on NASA
-- Present day precipitation: included from NASA
+* Present day precipitation: included from NASA
-- Present day salinity: included from NASA
+* Present day salinity: included from NASA

-This bitbucket repository requires mercurial (http://mercurial.selenic.com/downloads).
-Macports:  sudo port install mercurial

 ## Compilation